ongres/stackgres/doc/content/en/06-crd-reference/11-sgscript/_index.md

 showToc: true
 ---

-## Configuration

-SGScript holds a series of versioned SQL scripts.

-The SGScript represents a ordered list of SQL scripts.
+The `SGScript` custom resource represents an ordered list of versioned SQL scripts.

 ___